 DuraFiber Technologies announced today plans to close three production facilities in the Carolinas, including a plant in Winnsboro, if it doesn’t find a buyer for them by Sept.
 11.

 The company said a total of 800 employees who work at the Fairfield County plant and two facilities in Salisbury and Shelby, N.C., will be affected by the closing.

 As of this morning, the S.C.
 Department of Employment and Workforce did not list a Worker Adjustment and Retraining Notice for the Winnsboro facility.

-The company said in a press release that its taking steps to shutter its plants following a series of “initiatives to lower production costs in response to increased competition in the textile industry, as well as a thorough review of strategic alternatives, including potential asset sales.”
+The company said in a news release that it is taking steps to shutter its plants following a series of “initiatives to lower production costs in response to increased competition in the textile industry, as well as a thorough review of strategic alternatives, including potential asset sales.”

-Headquartered in the Charlotte suburb of Huntersville, DuraFiber's international operations in France, Germany, and Mexico are unaffected by this announcement and will continue to operate as usual.
+Headquartered in the Charlotte suburb of Huntersville, DuraFiber has international operations in France, Germany, and Mexico that are unaffected by this announcement and will continue to operate as usual.